 Camp Sea Gull Seafarer, run by the YMCA in Arapahoe, North Carolina, gives you a full-on coastal experience.
 It naturally focuses on water activities like fishing, sailing, skiing, and powerboating.
 But there's also golf, tennis, archery, and zip lining.
 You'll stay in cabins and get gorgeous sunsets every evening.

 Camp Greenville is a YMCA camp in Cleveland, South Carolina, in the beautiful Blue Ridge Mountains.
-This camp focuses on activities in which both parents and kids participate for a full-on family experience.
+This camp focuses on activities in which both parents and kids participate in a full-on family experience.

 Camp Hanes is a YMCA camp in King, North Carolina, that offers family camping on weekends.
 It's relatively primitive, and you'll have to bring your own bedding for the cabin you stay in, but it does have electricity and air conditioning.
 You'll eat family style with other camping families.